dynatrace-partners/TechLab-Environment-Automation/README.md

     ![](./images/preparation/postmanSelEnv.png)

-**ATTENTION:** The first 3 requests create the same instances as in TechLab-Environment-Automation so if you are following on from that, your ec2 instances are still running and you plan to use those, then you can skip the first 3 steps.
+**ATTENTION:** The first 3 requests create the same instances as in TechLab-Managed-Cluster-Automation so if you are following on from that, your ec2 instances are still running and you plan to use those, then you can skip the first 3 steps.

 # 1. Creating a dynatrace environment API token (Optional)